Vietnam Era Veterans' Readjustment Assistance Act: Overview

-The law requires that employers with federal contracts or subcontracts of $150,000 or more provide equal opportunity and affirmative action for Vietnam-era veterans, special disabled veterans, and veterans who served on active duty during a war or in a campaign or expedition for which a campaign badge has been authorized.
+The current version of the law requires that employers with federal contracts or subcontracts of $150,000 or more provide affirmative action to employ and promote qualified veterans who are recently separated, disabled, or who served on active duty during a war or in a campaign or expedition for which a campaign badge has been authorized.

-If covered by the act, a veteran who believes to have been discriminated against may file a complaint, which can be filed with the Office of Federal Contract Compliance Programs or with a local Veteran's Employment Representative at the local state employment services office.
+If covered by the act, a veteran who believes that a contractor is not fulfilling its VEVRAA employment obligations may file a complaint with the Department of Labor’s Office of Federal Contract Compliance Programs.

 A Vietnam era veteran was defined as a person who: